mendhak/waveshare-epaper-display/README.md

 ### Prepare the Pi

-Use the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and install Raspberry Pi OS (tested with Raspberry Pi OS Lite, October 2023 edition).
+Use the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and install Raspberry Pi OS Lite.

 Ensure that you have SSH access, or direct access, to the Raspberry Pi, and that it can connect to the Internet to download packages.
 In most cases you would do this via the imager's settings screen: set the username and password, enable SSH and set up WiFi access.